 Asset monitoring is constantly evolving with new technological advancements to optimize capabilities, including real-time data and analytics to help mitigate issues faster and mobile computing for viewing and managing data from anywhere.

-These applications are expected to be used in more industries in more ways in 2020.
+These applications are expected to be used in more industries in more ways this year.